The Castle of Cagliostro: Reception

-In Dani Cavallaro's The Anime Art of Hayao Miyazaki, the film was said to have received the "Award for Best Animated Feature".
-The actual award was from the 1979 Mainichi Film Concours, where the film received the Ōfuji Noburō Award.
-No concrete evidence for this claim has even been put forward and the misinformation in the releases serves to cement its decades-long persistence.
+The film received the Ōfuji Noburō Award from the 1979 Mainichi Film Concours.
+Cagliostro, the country and setting, is depicted in meticulous detail and unconstrained by limitations of architecture, geography and culture, which can be described as "akogare no Paris" (Paris of our dreams), which is a fantastical view of Europe through Eastern eyes.
+The use of unexpected and unique camera angles and attention to individual movement of the characters are distinctive signatures of Miyazaki's style, including the opening heist scene which provides characterization and spirit to understanding the character of Lupin.
+The changes made to the portrayal of the cast, depicting a heroic and selfless Lupin, a friendly Jigen, funny Goemon, and un-sexualized Fujiko, were initially not well received by fans.
+Otaku USA's Surat compared this shift to "a James Bond movie where [James Bond] stayed at Motel 6 and his 'Bond mobile' was a Toyota Camry!"

 The film was the best selling anime DVD in May 2001, and the third best selling in June.
 Both of Manga Entertainment's releases of The Castle of Cagliostro received DVD Talk Collector Series recommendation status, the highest status given by the review website DVDtalk.com.
 In January 2001, the Japanese magazine Animage elected Castle of Cagliostro the 9th best anime production of all time.
 Chris Beveridge of AnimeOnDVD.com gave the film a grade of "A+", although he disliked Manga Entertainment's use of PG-13 level language in the English dub.
 The Castle of Cagliostro placed in 5th place on Japan's Agency for Cultural Affairs's list of best anime.
 The film was named The Best Japanese Animated Film of All Time by Japanese film magazine Kinema Junpo in 2009.
-In 2020, Screen Rant ranked The Castle of Cagliostro as the best movie made by Miyazaki.
-In the same year, CBR.com ranked The Castle of Cagliostro as the best Lupin movie.
+In 2020, CBR.com ranked The Castle of Cagliostro as the best Lupin movie.